Min Ae Lee-Kirsch Group

-- To identify genes causing monogenic and multifactorial autoimmune diseases in humans and to unravel their contribution to disease pathogenesis.
+- To identify genes causing monogenic and multifactorial autoinflammatory and autoimmune diseases in humans and to unravel their contribution to disease pathogenesis.

-- To understand the role of nucleic acid metabolism in mechanisms of immune defense and tolerance.
+- To understand the role of the innate immune system in mechanisms of immune defense and tolerance.

 - To translate basic science knowledge into clinically relevant concepts.